 UUAA-MM: the UUAA procedure optionally performed during registration to a 5GS.

-UUAA-SM: the UUAA procedure optionally performed (when UUAA-MM is not performed) during the establishment of a PDU session, and performed during the establishment of a PDN connection.
+UUAA-SM: the UUAA procedure optionally performed (when UUAA-MM is not performed) during the establishment of a PDU session and performed during the establishment of a PDN connection.